Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 In 1951, the Remington Rand UNIVAC 1 (Universal Automatic Computer) introduced the use of reel to reel magnetic tape as a program storage medium.
 The tape was unique in that it was made of nickle-coated phosphor bronze.
 It worked but was quite heavy which caused wear on the tape read/write heads from the rapid passage of many feet of tape.

-The first Univac 1 computer system was delivered to the US Census Bureau.
+The first UNIVAC 1 computer system was delivered to the US Census Bureau.
 Remington Rand eventually sold 46 machines at more than $1 million each.
 The UNIVAC 1 was the first "mass produced" computer, It contained 5200 vacuum tubes and consumed 125 kW of power when operating.

-Magnetic media (in the form of hard disk drives) is still used in the majority of modern computers even after more than half a century since it's introduction in the Univac 1 computer.
+Magnetic media (in the form of hard disk drives) is still used in the majority of modern computers even after more than half a century since it's introduction in the UNIVAC 1 computer.

 image of the Univac Computer Magnetic Tape Ad from 1953